PokemonAutomation/ComputerControl/Wiki/SetupGuide/Controllers/Controller-PicoW-USB.md

 2. A [computer](../README.md#the-computer-the-player) running x64 Windows. (or another OS if you are able to set it up.)
 3. A [video capture card](../README.md#video-capture-card-the-computers-eyes).
 4. A Raspberry Pi Pico W, Pico WH, Pico 2 W, or Pico 2 WH microcontroller.
-5. A micro-USB to USB-A cable or dongle.
+5. A micro-USB to USB-A cable or adapter.

 #1-3 are part of the initial setup so you should have all of these already.